evrythng-scan.js v2.0

 Spinner

 The default addition of a spinner to the app’s UI when a request is pending has been removed in version 2.0.
-You can now add the spinner to your own element, or leave it hidden entirely.
-For some element to show the spinner:
+You can now add the spinner to your own element or leave it hidden entirely.
+For an element to show the spinner:

 <!-- An example element to attach the spinner to -->